Desdaemon/desdaemon.github.io/_posts/2023-03-08-tauri-and-rspc-typescript-integration-with-rust.md

 <p style="font-size: 2em">😔</p>

 Well, we're living on the cutting edge so things like this are bound to happen.
-It's possible you're reading this the future, and everything runs as expected.
+It's possible you're reading this in the future, and everything runs as expected.
 There are a few ways to fix this, but to keep it simple I'll bring in a Tokio runtime:

 ```shell